An overview of the regulation of virtual assets in Seychelles

 Are there any restrictions on issuing or publicly offering virtual assets in Seychelles?

-According to the Virtual Asset Service Providers Bill, 2023, any legal person or entity who wishes to issue ICOs or Non-Fungible Tokens (NFT) in Seychelles must first register with the FSA.
+According to the Seychelles VASP Act, any legal person or entity who wishes to issue ICOs or NFT in Seychelles must first register with the Seychelles FSA.
 It requires that such a person must apply in the approved form and provide information that is not false or misleading.

-In addition to the above, the Bill has also laid out obligations and requirements for VASP licensees.
+In addition to the above, the Seychelles VASP Act has also laid out obligations and requirements for VASP licensees.
 These include fulfilling fit and proper assessment criteria, maintaining adequate net assets, conducting business in a prudent and integral manner, maintaining adequate accounting and other records, and implementing cyber-security programs.

 Are there any exemptions to the restrictions on issuing or publicly offering of virtual assets in Seychelles?